HyeongbaeKan/jaxpi/examples/ns_unsteady_cylinder/README.md

 > and evaluation scripts in this directory now rely solely on PyTorch
 > functionality.

+## Usage

+Open `cylinder_demo.ipynb` to run a short PyTorch training session and visualize predictions.
+This notebook replaces the previous `main.py` script.

 ## Problem Set-up

 We follow the problem setup in [here](https://wwwold.mathematik.tu-dortmund.de/~featflow/en/benchmarks/cfdbenchmarking/flow/dfg_benchmark2_re100.html)